 We realize this means other providers may offer a level of user identity for ad tracking across the web that we will not — like PII graphs based on people’s email addresses.
 We don’t believe these solutions will meet rising consumer expectations for privacy, nor will they stand up to rapidly evolving regulatory restrictions, and therefore aren’t a sustainable long term investment.
 Instead, our web products will be powered by privacy-preserving APIs which prevent individual tracking while still delivering results for advertisers and publishers.

-Privacy innovations are effective
+Privacy innovations are effective alternatives to tracking

 People shouldn’t have to accept being tracked across the web in order to get the benefits of relevant advertising.
 And advertisers don’t need to track individual consumers across the web to get the performance benefits of digital advertising.